-These criteria define the so-called initial investment universe (in order to compare the Sub-Fund with its investment universe on ESG criteria) and is made of circa 800 companies.
+These criteria define the so-called initial investment universe (for the needs of the calculation of ESG selectivity) and is made of circa 800 companies.

 Step 2/ Strict Exclusion: the Management Company excludes companies from the initial investment universe which have significant negative impacts on specific ESG factors.